elijahjproffitt/exampleapplications-python-datapipeline/readme.md

 ## App Setup and Instructions

-**Important**
+### Important
 - To get the app to run
-    - Must add a db.ini file to project directory specifying "host", "database", "username", "password"
+    - Must add a db.ini file to project directory with section titled "postgresql" with items "host", "database", "username", "password"
     - Must specify username and password to connect to postgres
 - developed on mac OS